 con: if NSA has an ML-KEM break then for their own data they'll use something else, no matter what they claim publicly (statement)

-pro: nobody outside NSA will use this, so any breaks of ML-KEM will be "not impacting anyone else" (statement) (statement)
+pro: nobody outside NSA will use this, so any breaks of ML-KEM will be "not impacting anyone else" (statement) (statement) (statement)

-con: no, an RFC will lead to usage outside NSA; applications often choose whatever sounds like the most efficient solution; some of the pro arguments are actively encouraging broader usage of non-hybrids
+con: no, an RFC will lead to usage outside NSA; applications often choose whatever sounds like the most efficient solution; some of the pro arguments are actively encouraging broader usage of non-hybrids (statement)

 pro: yes, but a particular implementation can avoid implementing ECC and can thus become simpler